HUNTLEY – President and CEO Tana Dvorak is now the majority stock owner of National International Roofing Corp., making it a woman-owned company.

 Dvorak’s first job at the company was performing inventory duties in the warehouse.
 She worked at the company off and on while attending Michigan State University.
 She graduated from Woodstock High School.

-She returned home early from Lansing, Mich., to put what she learned into action at the company, while completing her degree in business administration and marketing from Columbia College.
+She returned home early from Lansing, Mich., to put what she learned into action at the company, while getting a degree from Columbia College.

 Now as a wife and mother of three, Dvorak enjoys the challenge of balancing the responsibilities of running a company and raising a family.